claritychallenge/clarity_CC/INSTALL.md

 Visit the `install/` directory.

-- If you are using an Ubuntu linux system, you should be able to install all necessary prerequisites by running `install_prerequisites.unbuntu.sh`
+- If you are using an Ubuntu linux system, you should be able to install all necessary prerequisites by running `install_prerequisites.ubuntu.sh`
 - If you are using a Mac, things are a little more experimental.
 Please see `install_prerequisites.macos.sh` and read the comments before running.

 Once these prerequisites are installed the remaining instructions should be common for Mac and linux.